COVID-19 NOW: Novel Therapeutics and How to Find Them

 1. Using Therapeutics to Prevent and Treat COVID-19

 The complexion of therapeutics ‘technically available’ is based on the latest information from the CDC.
 Published on December 31, 2021, it includes the complete FDA approved—fully approved or emergency use authorized—array of monoclonal antibodies, antivirals and, critically, for many, pre-exposure therapeutics for high-risk groups.
-Take the time to review this information as it applies to your specific situation.

 Enjoying this article?
 Subscribe so you don’t miss the next one.
 We’ll also send an excerpt from Glenn’s book, n of 1.